An Easy Timeline for Make-Ahead Eggs Benedict For A Crowd

 How to Make Eggs Benedict

-Make a whole bunch of poached eggs.
-Here’s how.
+- Make a whole bunch of poached eggs a day ahead of time.
 Store them in the fridge until you’re ready to use them.

-Make hollandaise sauce.
+- Make hollandaise sauce.
 Store it in the fridge until you’re ready to use it.
+See below for re-heating tips.

-Top each English muffin half with butter and toast them on a baking sheet in the oven.
+- Top each English muffin half with butter and toast them on a baking sheet in the oven so you can do a lot at once.

-While the English muffins toast, warm the hollandaise and the poached eggs.
-They don’t need to be piping hot—better just warm than over-cooked.
-You just want to take the chill off.
+- While the English muffins toast, gently warm the hollandaise and the poached eggs.
+They don’t need to be piping hot!
+It is better to have them be just warm than over-cooked.

-Ideally, you’ll make your hollandaise sauce right before you serve the eggs.
-But if you like to work ahead—and it’s always nice to have the option when cooking for a crowd—you can make the hollandaise in advance and store it in the fridge for 6-12 hours.
-Do not, repeat, do not reheat your hollandaise sauce in the microwave.
-It will end in disaster.
+Yes, you can make hollandaise sauce in advance and store it in the fridge for 6-12 hours.
+But, do not reheat your hollandaise sauce in the microwave.
 For any of these three methods, keep a close watch on the hollandaise sauce and don’t keep it over the heat for more than one minute at the very most.
-If your hollandaise breaks—it happens, don’t beat yourself up—it can be rescued!
+If your hollandaise breaks, it can be rescued!
 Move it quickly to your blender and blend on high until it re-emulsifies.

 Eggs Benedict Variations